mraleson/piku/README.md

 piku add neopixel
 ```

-These modules should now found to your project `lib` folder, and your `piki.toml` file.
+These modules should now found to your project `lib` folder, and your `pyproject.toml` file.
 Confirm this by listing the files in your `lib` directory using `ls project/lib`.
 The ls command should return something the following if all modules were installed properly:
 ```
 adafruit_apds9960  adafruit_bmp280.mpy  adafruit_bus_device  adafruit_lis3mdl.mpy  adafruit_lsm6ds  adafruit_register  adafruit_sht31d.mpy  neopixel.mpy
 ```